XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 - Differences types of Live Streaming Signals
 - Differences modeling of Interactive Service connection.

-Next time I will share my thoughts on building a multi-region or cross-region live streaming platform, hope you like this.
+Next time I will share my thoughts on scaling method of interactive service, hope you like this.